You're viewing Apigee Edge documentation.

 Protecting your APIs

-Using analysis results from Apigee Sense, you make your own decisions about whether a client or set of requests represents merits action.
+Using analysis results from Apigee Sense, you make your own decisions about whether a client or set of requests merits action.

 In the Apigee Sense console, you can view traffic details for a particular IP address (or group of addresses).
 When you identify an unwanted client, you can take action, such as to block the client's requests.